jnidzwetzki/bboxdb/doc/sstable.md

 # The format of the SStables

-The Scalephant uses two persistent data structures.
+BBoxDB uses two persistent data structures.
 SSTables and SStableIndex files.
 Each file begins with a 'magic' byte sequence which is currently 'scalephant'.
 Files without this byte sequene are classified as invalid and not processed further.

 ## SStable